ELLIOTTCABLE/espresso-sugar-standard/README.markdown

 This repository is a small attempt to see the creation of Espresso sugars standardized.

-You are under no obligation to follow the naming conventions indicated herein, but the hope is that if most of us do so, that the vast majority of Espresso themes will play well with the vast majority of Espresso Sugars.
+You are under no obligation to follow the conventions documented herein, but my hope is that if most of us Sugar developers do so, that the vast majority of Espresso themes will play well with the vast majority of Espresso Sugars.

 Ownership
 ---------